Whyzanet/WhyzaGC/README.md

 I initially started with the ESP8266 and then 'upgraded' to the ESP32 to take advantage of the dual core as I ran into limitations multitasking on the ESP8266 as discussed below.

 As such I would recommend the Feather Huzzah ESP32 v2 over the original ESP8266 version due to both the NeoPixel RGB LED and dual core functionality.
 That said, if you have a Feather Huzzah ESP8266 already, it will work just fine.
+That said, I have released version 4 software only for the ESP32.
+Version 4 brings MQTT support.

 I have packed as many software features in as I can think of in an attempt to learn as much as possible about the ESP software development.